-- "Operator" and "User" refer to anyone using an application on a PDT 7200 terminal. - "PC" refers to the IBM personal computer or compatible system that you are using to develop applications. - "Terminal" refers to a PDT 7200 terminal. - "You" refers to the administrator who is using this manual as a reference aid to install, configure, operate, maintain, and troubleshoot the PDT 7200 terminal. - ♦ <Bracketed Bold> type indicates keystrokes on the terminal or PC.
-For example: Select the <F1> key on the PC to access on-line help. - ♦ Bold type is used to identify menu items and input or text fields on a terminal screen. - ♦ Italics are used: - for the names of parameters in function prototypes and variable names in usage and syntax descriptions - to highlight specific items in the general text - to identify chapters and sections in this and related documents. - Square brackets [] in a command line enclose optional inline parameters. - ♦ The piping symbol | has the effect of "or" when it is used to separate inline parameters on a command line; i.e., it separates alternative values for parameters. - ♦ Bullets (•) indicate: - action items - lists of alternatives - lists of required steps that are not necessarily sequential. - Sequential lists (e.g., those that describe step-by-step procedures) appear as numbered lists.
+- "Operator" and "User" refer to anyone using an application on a PDT 7200 terminal. - "PC" refers to the IBM personal computer or compatible system that you are using to develop applications. - ♦ "Terminal" refers to a PDT 7200 terminal. - "You" refers to the administrator who is using this manual as a reference aid to install, configure, operate, maintain, and troubleshoot the PDT 7200 terminal. - ♦ Select The Select The S - Bold type is used to identify menu items and input or text fields on a terminal screen. - ♦ Italics are used: - for the names of parameters in function prototypes and variable names in usage and syntax descriptions - to highlight specific items in the general text - to identify chapters and sections in this and related documents. - Square brackets [] in a command line enclose optional inline parameters. - ♦ The piping symbol | has the effect of "or" when it is used to separate inline parameters on a command line; i.e., it separates alternative values for parameters. - ♦ Bullets (•) indicate: - action items - lists of alternatives - lists of required steps that are not necessarily sequential. - Sequential lists (e.g., those that describe step-by-step procedures) appear as numbered lists.